TNG/if-webpage-plugins/src/lib/measure-webpage/README.md

 - `network/data/resources/bytes`: resources weights by category in bytes
 - `dataReloadRatio`: the percentage of data that is downloaded by return visitors (can be fed into the CO2.JS plugin) if `options.dataReloadRatio` is already provided in input, the plugin won't calculate it
-- `lighthouse-report`: file path to the full lighthouse report in html format (if `lighthouse` is set to true in the config)
+- `lighthouse-report`: file name of the full lighthouse report, stored in html format in the directory in which `ie` is executed if `lighthouse` is set to true in the config

 # Further Info